DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 tasks or another programs in particular order.
 That software can be also responsible for executing tasks, but the emphasis is placed on scheduling and keeping track of all dependencies, it's statuses and so on.

-One of the first such programs was (still used) [cron](https://man7.org/linux/man-pages/man8/cron.8.html) which is Linux standard daemon for executing scheduled commands.
+One of the first such programs was [cron](https://man7.org/linux/man-pages/man8/cron.8.html) which is Linux standard daemon for executing scheduled commands.
 It basically runs in the background and executes a command or a script at particular time expressed by [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) - classic now `0 12 * * *` format.
 It is still used nowadays in some cases, because it's already installed on UNIX systems and requires almost no setup.

 Cron is rather simple regarding process definition - it's limited to single command or single script.
 In most of modern schedulers a process is expressed using directed acyclic graph (DAG) of tasks.
 This way we can express patterns